-7 Control hosting 7.
-Central heating a.
+7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial cent heating system is one which does not heat all the main rooms of the propert the main living room, the bedroom(s), the hall and the bathroom). tral ty - Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed? em 16.07.19 c.
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes/partial - what kind of central heating is there?
+Combi Boiler - Gas (make is Baxi) (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
+Yes/No/ Partial If you have answered yes, please answer the 3 questions below: b.
+When was your central heating system or partial central heating system installed?
+2016 c.
 Do you have a maintenance contract for the central heating system?
-Yes / Ne If you have answered yes, please give details of the company with which y have a maintenance contract: rou Serviced by AD Plumbing & Heating Services, last serviced 07.01.21 d.
+If you have answered yes, please give details of the company with which you have a maintenance agreement: This is serviced annually by Home Cover Plan - This is just for the boiler.
+Yes/No d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-07.01.21 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less that 10 years old? nan Yes / No 9.
+Due for renewal again at the end of July.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes/ No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to yo property while you have owned it? our Yes / No If you have answered yes, is the damage the subject of any outstandinsurance claim? ing Yes / No b.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yes/ No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes/No b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+If you have answered yes, please give details: Yes/ No 40 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: